 - Click on the "Declare/Update Field of Study" link.
 A pop-out page should bring you to a page with clear Instructions to follow.

 - Select the appropriate request: either "Add an additional Major/Concentration or Minor" or, if you are switching between concentrations, then select "Change a Major/Concentration or Minor" and complete the form.
+English majors can only complete one concentration.

-- In the Comment bubble, briefly explain the rationale behind your selection
+- In the Comment bubble, briefly explain the rationale behind your selection.

 Concentrations by Historical Period